pikachu1992/messagemaker/README.md

  - PEP8.
 Thats a big failure from the start.

  - New API.
-The python-metar module, really does more than it should; I guess a metar parser, and metar (parsed) to ATIS trans
+The python-metar module, really does more than it should; I guess a metar parser, and metar (parsed) to ATIS translator is the proper way to go.